 - Kneel on a mat with both knees, then place one foot forward so that you have a 90-degree angle at the hip and knee.
 Place your hands on the front knee for support (if needed).
 This is the start position of the kneeling hip flexor stretch.

-Keeping the torso upright, slowly lean forward until you feel a comfortable stretch through the groin and top of the thigh (rear leg).
+- Keeping the torso upright, slowly lean forward until you feel a comfortable stretch through the groin and top of the thigh (rear leg).

-Move slowly back and forth 5-10 times, or maintain a hold for 30 seconds.
+- Move slowly back and forth 5-10 times, or maintain a hold for 30 seconds.

-Many exercises and sport-specific movements require an optimal range of motion and control in hip extension.
+- Many exercises and sport-specific movements require an optimal range of motion and control in hip extension.
 Short/tight hip flexors can inhibit the ability to extend the hip.
 Unfortunately, many individuals attempt to override this by strengthening the glutes and hamstrings; however, this does little to improve hip extension.